jim-at-jibba/timber-foundation-theme/README.md

   * `bower_components/`: This is the source folder where all Foundation components are located. `bower update` will check and update scripts in this folder.

   * `src/js/`: This is where you put all your custom scripts.
-Every .js file you put in this directory will be minified and concatinated to [foundation.js](https://github.com/olefredrik/FoundationPress/blob/master/js/foundation.js)
+Every .js file you put in this directory will be minified and concatinated to [script.js].
+The folder will be created when you first run gulp.

   * Please note that you must run `gulp` in your terminal for the script to be copied and concatinated.